aj-valentine/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project :performing_arts:
-Analysis for Louise on different factors impacting theater campaign success.
-This will help provide context as to why her play *Fever* did not reach its funding goal
+This project was created for Louise in order to give context as to why her play *Fever* did not reach its funding goal.
+It includes detailed analysis on different factors impacting theater campaign success.

 ### Purpose
 The purpose of this project is to provide analysis and direction on how a campaign's launch date and funding goal impact its success.